-We run consultant-led as well as counsellor-led clinics.
+We run consultant-led as well as counsellor-led clinics in Nottingham and 8 other hospitals across the East Midlands.
 In very specific cases a home visit can be considered.

 The team actively participates in academic and educational programmes at all levels.
 Invitations to give seminars or provide training are always welcome.

 New referrals for breast, ovarian and bowel cancers should be sent to the appropriate family history clinic as detailed below unless the patient is terminally ill or there is a known mutation in the family.